-D1.
-Does your institution enroll transfer students?
-X Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-X Yes No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2002.
-Applicants Admitted Applicants Enrolled Applicants Men 1,951 1,440 906 Women 2,021 1,545 1,053 Total 2,972 2,985 1,959 App olication for Admission D3.
-D3.
-Indicate terms for which transfers may enroll: X Fall X Winter X Spring X Summer D4.
-4. Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X Yes \square No D5.
-If yes, what is the minimum number of credits and the unit of measure?
-24 semester units Indicate all items required of transfer students to apply for admission:
+- D3.
+Indicate terms for which transfers may enroll: 82 X Fall X Winter X Spring X Summer - D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X Yes □ No If yes, what is the minimum number of credits and the unit of measure?
+24 semester units - D5.
+Indicate all items required of transfer students to apply for admission:

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript X
+High school transcript Х

 College transcript(s) X

-Essay or personal statement X
+Essay or personal statement Х

-Interview X
+Interview Х

-Standardized test scores X
+Standardized test scores Х

-Statement of good standing from prior institution(s) X
+Statement of good standing from prior institution(s) Х

-D6. (on a 4.0 scale): D7 .
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 D8.
+- D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5 - D8.
 List any other application requirements specific to transfer applicants: Must meet the coursework requirements if under age 22.